Nova A.

 This type of research is conducted through means of online surveys, online polls, and questionnaires.
 A group of people is chosen for the survey, and the method is used by big and small organizations and companies.
 They use it to understand their customers better.

 Ideally, the survey is done through face-to-face meetings and interviews.
-Now, it is conducted through various online methodologies also.
+Now, it is conducted through various online methodologies.
 Below are the common types of surveys.

-• Cross-Sectional Survey - This research is conducted on the selected group of people at a certain point in time.
+• Cross-Sectional Survey - This research is conducted on a selected group of people at a certain point in time.
 The researcher evaluates several things.
-The selected group of people have similarities in all aspects except the ones chosen by the researcher.
+The selected group of people has similarities in all aspects except the ones chosen by the researcher.

 This kind of research is used for industries like retail, small-scale businesses, and healthcare industries.